MEM237/smashTagr/docs/dev_post.md

 ## A Note from the Builder

+> **PARA/XMFb/uZen/VTTX** a representation of XMFb –– a strategic, multi-teared **platform**; a central **logic** and core philosophy branded as ~μZen::/ and; its **product** VTTX, a Visual Texting Interface –– was built with an AI partner in six weeks: from a zero—knowledge base of coding, no resources other than a $200 second-hand MacBook Pro and the belief that one individual can creat, positive, lasting and systemic change in the world. **PARA’s** mission is to unite the www no with influence but incentive for transformation available to anyone –– anywhere.
+As I watch the world disintergrate around me here in Los Angeles this is not a cry for help, but a ralling call for action.
+We can, I can, you can affect the change you believe possible in the world.
+And I AM & this submission is living proof of the accelerated growth and learning potential as a means to that end –– which must occur if we as a species wish to survive this diffacult and termultious stage of evolution –– as there is no guarentee of our success.

-> “XMFB/uZen/VTTX was built in six weeks—from zero—to prove that anyone can do this.
-I started at age 57, with no coding experience and no resources except belief and an AI partner.
-PARA’s mission is for that same transformation to be available to anyone.
-What matters most isn’t the product, but the environment that made it possible.
-Welcome to the future of building and learning.”
+> I ask of the judges, with this somber and sobering thought to dig deep into the artifacts of this submission, and to raise up the trajectory I have been working tirelessly on ever since I was called to action **https://bravenewmetaverse.blogspot.com/** What matters most isn’t the product which is to come, but what the environment it creates offers.
+Welcome to the future of building and learning.

-> — Mark Ezra Merrill
+> Mark Ezra Merrill
+> Los Angeles, California
+> Sunday, June 8, 2025 11:22:00 PST
 ---

 ## Repo & Demo